 This is my tutorial for placing LEDs inside Space Marine helmets.
-The photos show this technique applied to a Primaris Marine, but it can equally be applied to regular Marines, or indeed any other model that you feel would benefit from glowing eyes.
+The photos show this technique applied to a Horus Heresy Marine, but it can equally be applied to any Space Marine, or indeed any other model that you feel would benefit from glowing eyes.
 This is the updated February 2023 version of this tutorial.
 If you would like to read the original version from August 2018, it is archived here.

 I strongly recommend reading through the entire tutorial before starting work, just to make sure you have the necessary skills and tools required and that you’re not going to run into an unexpected barrier halfway through.
 If you need to know where to buy tools and consumables for this type of project, I have recommendations here.